Sample-Based Krylov Quantum Diagonalization for the Schwinger Model on Trapped-Ion and Superconducting Quantum Processors: Methods

 The SKQD protocol proceeds as follows~\cite{Yu:2025czp}:

-\begin{enumerate} \item On a quantum computer, prepare an initial reference state (e.g., $\ket{\psi_0} = \ket{1100}$ for four qubits). \item Perform time evolution of the reference state:
+\begin{enumerate} \item On a quantum computer, prepare an initial reference state (e.g., $\ket{\psi_0} = \ket{0011}$ for four qubits, which is the initial state chosen in \cref{subsec:tiqc}). \item Perform time evolution of the reference state:

-where $H$ is the Hamiltonian, $dt$ is the time step, $k \in \{0,1,\dots,K\}$ labels the evolution step, and $U(dt)$ is the unitary time-evolution operator. \item For each step $k = 1, \dots, K$, sample the time-evolved state $\ket{\psi_k}$ to obtain an approximate representation as a superposition of $M$ uniquely sampled bitstrings:
+where $H$ is the Hamiltonian, $dt$ is the time step, $k \in \{0,1,\dots,K\}$ labels the evolution step, and $U(dt)$ is the unitary time-evolution operator. \item For each step $k = 1, \dots, K$, execute the quantum circuit preparing $\ket{\psi_k}$ in steps 1 and 2 a sufficiently large number of times (called the number of shots $n_{\rm shots}$) and record the measurement outcome for each run.
+Upon discarding redundant bitstrings, $M$ uniquely sampled bitstrings remain.
+Obtain an approximate representation of $\ket{\psi_k}$ as a superposition of the $M$ uniquely sampled bitstrings:

-where $a_k^i$ is the amplitude associated with the bitstring $\ket{b_k^i}$.
+where $a_k^i$ is the unknown and irrelevant amplitude associated with the bitstring $\ket{b_k^i}$.
 This yields a set of uniquely sampled bitstrings at each step,

-\item Classically, construct the Krylov space by taking the span of all uniquely sampled bitstrings accumulated up to step $k$:
+\item On a classical computer, construct the Krylov space by taking the span of all uniquely sampled bitstrings accumulated up to step $k$:

 and project the Hamiltonian into this subspace: